Cortisol: Risk Factors - RxHomeTest

 Where is cortisol produced?

 Adrenal glands, located on top of the kidneys, produce cortisol.
 The levels are controlled by a feedback loop that includes the hypothalamus, pituitary glad, and adrenal glands (called HPA axis).
-Details of HPA axis are beyond the scope of this article, however, the American Association for Clinical Chemistry (AACC) has a very detailed description.
+Details of HPA axis are beyond the scope of this article, however, this page from Michigan State University has a very detailed description.

 The Endocrine Society page is an excellent resource for scientific information on adrenal health.
 In this article, we will specifically focus of factors that influence healthy cortisol levels.